ubports/docs.ubports.com/porting/halium_7-1/Building.rst

     * The system image, system.img
     * The UBports - Ubuntu Touch - root file system (hereafter referred to as the *rootfs*)

 The boot image contains the Linux kernel, the heart of the operating system, which needs to be built from source code for each specific device.
 The system image is also specific to the device and is similarly built from source code.
-The rootfs, on the other hand, is maintained by the UBports Foundation and is downloadable in the form of a prebuilt .tar.gz bundle which is then installed together with the system.img.
+The rootfs, on the other hand, is maintained by the UBports project and is downloadable in the form of a prebuilt .tar.gz bundle which is then installed together with the system.img.

 .. _Build-the-Halium-system-image: